OUR ENERGY SUPPLY MIX

 The pie chart above shows Belmont Light’s energy supply by fuel type for 2017.
 79% of Belmont Light’s power supply is through contracts for non-specific resources and real-time spot market purchases.
 (The other 21% is contracted from specific generators and renewable resources, as further described below.)
 The means that the majority mix of resources used to generate the Belmont power supply reflects the general mix of resources available to us from the New England grid.

-On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 80% of supply in 2016.
-Approximately 17% of New England's power supply comes from hydro, wind, solar, and refuse resources.
+On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 79% of supply in 2017.
+Approximately 19% of New England's power supply comes from hydro, wind, solar, and refuse resources.
 This percentage is set to increase steadily over the coming years as Massachusetts aims to achieve its emissions reduction goals.
-A decreasing amount of power in New England—3% in 2016—comes from coal and oil generators.
+A decreasing amount of power in New England—2.3% in 2017—comes from coal and oil generators.
 More information on New England’s electricity resource mix is available from ISO-New England.

 Want to further support Belmont’s renewable portfolio?

-Belmont Light purchases and retires Renewable Energy Certificates (RECs) on behalf of our customers through our Green Choice Program.
-RECs are the “environmental attributes” that are produced when 1 MWh of electricity is generated by a qualified renewable resource.
+Belmont Light purchases and retires RECs on behalf of our customers through our Green Choice Program.
 All RECs purchased and retired by Belmont Light to meet demand from the Green Choice Program are produced by generators classified as Class I renewable resources by both Massachusetts and Connecticut.
 To learn how you can help support renewable energy in New England for as little as $6 per month, please download and submit a Green Choice Program Application.